2024

 Swedish Advanced Proficiency (C1) - bachelor course

-Acquisition of knowledge and insight regarding recent linguistic, political and cultural developments in the Swedish-speaking area.
+Learning outcomes: Acquisition of knowledge and insight regarding recent linguistic, political and cultural developments in the Swedish-speaking area.
 The ability to collect, select and communicate relevant information, able to interpret relevant data in the target language.

 Overview: The module aims to follow, improve and establish the academic development and language skills of students through assignments and Skype interviews.
 This makes this module a core component of the learning track in the field of language proficiency development and the target language related content and academic development.